wp-insider/affiliates-manager-plugin/wpaffiliatemanager/readme.txt

 == Changelog ==

+= 1.9.1 =
+- Added some debug messages for Easy Digital Downloads plugin integration

 = 1.9.0 =
 - Fixed an issue where logged-in users would be able to create affiliate accounts with different email addresses.
 - Added a new filter in the registration form to print content before the submit button.